The aims of the Juniors Group are to:

 Becoming a member of the Juniors Group

 Members of the Juniors Group are elected by all IHS junior members.
 Up to six members are elected to 4-year terms of office by the members 1 month before the General Meeting of the Juniors Group.
 Voting will be carried out through an internet-based voting system.
 Any junior IHS member can nominate himself or herself for vacancies in the Group.
-Candidates must have been IHS members for at least 1 year prior to nomination.
+Candidates must have been IHS members for at least one year prior to nomination.

-Note that Juniors from low, lower-middle and upper-middle income countries (see the list here) may join the IHS as Junior Associate members, free of cost, and thereby become eligible as candidates for membership of the group.
+Note that Juniors from low, lower-middle and upper-middle income countries (see the list here) may join the IHS as Junior Associate members, free of cost, and thereby become eligible as candidates for the group.